-9. Every effort will be made to achieve a prompt resolution to the complaint - the aim being to conclude the investigation within a period of no more than six weeks.
+- 8. Every effort will be made to achieve a prompt resolution to the complaint the aim being to conclude the investigation within a period of no more than six weeks.
 Both the complainant and the person who is the subject of the complaint will be expected to co-operate with the College in achieving that result.
-In exceptional cases, an investigation may take longer than six weeks, and both parties will be kept updated about the progress of the investigation.

-- 10. Both parties to the complaint have the right to be accompanied and supported by a trade union representative5 or by a colleague of their choice from within the College at any meeting held under this procedure.
+In exceptional cases, an investigation may take longer than six weeks, and both parties will be kept updated about the progress of the investigation. - 9.
+Both parties to the complaint have the right to be accompanied and supported by a trade union representative or by a colleague of their choice from within the College at any meeting held under this procedure.
 If the complaint involves a student they may be accompanied by another student member of the College or a member of the College's welfare team, a senior member of the College, or a member of staff from OUSU's Student Advice Service.
-These people must maintain appropriate confidentiality. - 11.
-There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Head of HR (in consultation with the Senior Tutor in case of academic staff) or Welfare Dean considers that the implications for the aggrieved person or others actually or potentially affected are serious.
+These people must maintain appropriate confidentiality.

+10. There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Head of HR (in consultation with the Senior Tutor in case of academic staff) considers that the implications for the aggrieved person or others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
-In this case, the Principal Bursar (for non-academic staff) or Vice-President Academic (for academic staff) may initiate an investigation and make a decision on further action on the basis of such evidence as is available.
+In this case, the Principal Bursar (for professional staff) or Provost Academic Affairs (for academic staff) may initiate an investigation and make a decision on further action on the basis of such evidence as is available.